Kenton County Library's Dave Schroeder talks about new library in Latonia - coming in spring '25 - NKyTribune

 And there will be no problem noticing the building – there’ll be a traditional theatre marquee with Latonia perched on the side – vertically.

-“We had a meeting about the bond issue,” he said, “And we thought the project would be up and going in the Fall – but now we’re shooting for the Spring of ’25.”
+“We had a meeting about the bids,” he said, “and we thought the project would be up and going in the Fall – but now we’re shooting for the Spring of ’25.”

 The Latonia branch, he said, should be similar to Covington’s – and that’s good news.
 According to government figures released at the meeting by Schroeder, the Covington branch on Scott Street is the first library in the Commonwealth to be ranked – and currently it ranks 13th in the nation.